 It should also be noted Darkside Story doesn’t give you lives, continues, checkpoints or anything at all.
 Once you’re down, it simply sends you back to the very beginning.
 Coupled with aforementioned difficulty spikes, this seems like a blatant way to screw over the player so that it takes numerous attempts to actually beat the game.
 All of this total up to a game that is reasonably balanced at first, but becomes more and more exasperating to play.

 Darkside Story was to have a sequel with transition to 3D environment, but it was cancelled for unknown reason, and the game sank to obscurity since then.
 That was hardly Suhee’s last appearance, however.
 In 2005, Sonnori re-released Darkside Story on Windows, bundled under the complication Romance of Package to celebrate their 10th anniversary.
-It’s a straight port without any enhancements, and some questionable oddities are added here, like the interior walking speed being atrociously slow.
-On the bright side, the soundtrack has been enhanced with redbook audio, completed with brand new vocal song at the ending.
+It’s a straight port without any enhancements, and introduced some questionable oddities, like the interior walking speed being atrociously slow.
+On the bright side, the soundtrack has been enhanced with redbook audio, completed with brand new vocal song at the credits.

 At the same year, Sonnori also ported it to the mobile under the name Darkside Story R. It was one of the launch titles for short-lived cellphone service GPANG, a mobile platform specialized for gaming public, utilizing resources beyond normal cell phones (think Nokia’s N-Gage).
 Judging from what’s available, it appears to be straight port from the original, although the music is mostly absent.
 Darkside Story R was initially announced in 2002 as an exclusive release for then-new Korean handheld GP32, but this version was never materialized, even though they eventually launched their other port, Astonishia Story R. Interestingly, the artworks used for this specific version were provided by Park Jeonghoon (a.k.a.
 SeeD, 1981~2009), mostly known for his works for casual golf simulation Pangya series.